plone/training/mastering_plone/resources.rst

 Resources
 =========

+.. sidebar:: Get the code!

+    Get the code for this chapter (:doc:`More info <code>`):

+    ..  code-block:: bash

+        git checkout resources

 We have not yet talked about CSS and Javascript.
 At the moment these are considered static resources.

 You can declare and access static resources with special urls.
 The `configure.zcml` of our package already has a declaration for a resource-folder :file:`static`.